HenrikSamuelsson/course-introduction-to-software-product-management/agile-planning-for-software-products.md

 There are basically two types of uncertainties in a project:

-- What is to be created?
+- What is to be created, also known as the ends
-- How will it be created?
+- How will it be created, also known as the means

 There will a high degree of uncertainty at the beginning of the project and the uncertainty will shrink as the project is completed.